MaxEdwards20/Dune-Snake/README.md

 <!-- ## Project Description -->

 ## In Progress
-- [ ] Satchel: Particle system for the death of a sandworm and eating food.

 - [ ] Satchel: 3 different animated sprites for the spice

 ## Items to Develop
+- [ ] Check every requirement on Canvas and make sure we have it implemented.
+- [ ] Play through with 3 clients (probably need to turn the movement speed way down to handle it)).
+Make sure the scores are working and that the leaderboard is correct.
+- [ ] Stress test the system and find bugs.
+Fix them.

 ## Done
+- [x] Satchel: Particle system for the death of a sandworm and eating food.
 - [x] Max: Record players score, kills and highest position.
 - [x] Max: Game over screen with score, kills, and highest position achieved.
 This is an overlay on the multiplayer game behind it.
 - [x] Max: Leaderboard to display top 5 players and client's score in corner of game.